FrigoDev/Marvel-Data-Vault-Test/readme.md

-# **Marvel Data Vault - Week 8 - Applaudo Trainee Program**
+# **Marvel Data Vault Test - Week 9 - Applaudo Trainee Program**

-This repository is a Marvel comics data website that works with the [MarvelAPI](https://developer.marvel.com/), the website is responsive, has filters, pagination, a detailed section, I build it using reducers, React, hooks, Axios and React-router.
+This repository is a Marvel comics data website that works with the [MarvelAPI](https://developer.marvel.com/), the website is responsive, has filters, pagination, a detailed section, I build it using reducers, React, hooks, Axios and React-router, and for the week 9 the code have a jest configurations and test in the website.

 ## Installation